Getting started with web chat

 Replying to web chat messages

-Any member of your team can click on a message in your inbox and provide real-time support to the shopper, helping you manage customer queries efficiently.
+Any member of your team can click on a message in Helpdesk to provide real-time support to the shopper, helping you manage customer queries efficiently.

 In an open web chat ticket, your support agents can: